Code-Institute-Submissions/CI-PP1-Peter-Regan/README.md

 ***HTML and CSS Testing***

 All HTML files and the CSS style sheet were tested using the W3C Validator and Jigsaw Validator.
 Some warnings and errors were noted.
 I corrected these errors and retested.
-The HTML files and CSS style sheet passed the validation with out errors or warnings.
+The HTML files and CSS style sheet passed the validation without errors or warnings.

 ***Manual Testing***